top of page

 Work In Progress

-This is a list of some resources you may find helpful.
+This page is full of some resources you may find helpful.
 It is by no means a comprehensive list of what may suit your parenting style or goals.
 Just some of my favourites.
 It includes books, websites, blogs, organizations to contact etc.

-If you're interested in local resources please use my *contact me* page and I will send you a local resource list.
+If you're interested in local resources please contact me and I will send you a local resource list.

 Podcasts: